 • All the other configuration actions are performed using the Fradswitch command facility, after the installation is completed.
 Information and detailed instructions for these operations appear in Chapter 2 of the Packet Switching Guide.

 Figure 3-1.
-Fradswitch-8A boards.
+Fradswitch-12A/S internal boards.

 3.3.2 INTERNAL JUMPERS